New Puppet facts for Windows

 - Patching and ensuring supported versions are in use

-John O’Connor is a senior engineer in developer services who has a passion for ensuring Windows remains a first-class Puppet citizen.
+John O’Connor was a senior engineer in developer services who has a passion for ensuring Windows remains a first-class Puppet citizen.